sycamedia/japanese-resources/README.md

 # Japanese learning resources

-Collection of Japanese language-learning resources that I have personally used and liked.
+Collection of Japanese language-learning resources (and related things) that I have personally used and liked.

 Key:
 - 💵 Freemium or paid